ChapelR/simple-inventory/docs/Macros.md

   - `drop` shows the `Drop` option allowing users to drop items (discarding them).
 This option only works in the `<<inv>>` variant of the macro.
   - `inspect` allows items to be "inspected," meaning users can click the item's name to see its description in a dialog box, if it has a description.
 Refer to the `<<item>>` macro below.
   - `use` allows the player to "use" an item if it is considered a consumable, and using it will expend one of the items and cause it's use code, if any, to be run.
 Refer to the `<<item>>` macro below.
+  - `stack` shows a "Drop/Give/Take stack" option at the end of each item listing with more than 1 item in it.
-  - `all` shows a "Drop/Give/Take all," button at the bottom of the inventory list.
+  - `all` shows a "Drop/Give/Take all" option at the bottom of the inventory list.

 #### Examples